 Therefore a decision was made to try and form a team of caring volunteers to focus on specific areas of what INJ20K is trying to respectfully accomplish through advocacy and resource sharing.
 A formal structure was required in order to identify roles and provide a framework that could easily assimilate a turnover of volunteers.
 This would provide sustainable guidance on best practices and lessons learned on how to best help our lived experiences be incorporated into policies being developed by government entities.
 This structure would also be required if we decided to take a next step and formally create a not-for-profit organization so we could broaden our educational resources with applying for grants.

 We committed to focusing on collaboration with anyone involved in MST advocacy and CAF culture change, not confrontation, in order to Support~Restore~Empower our INJ20K survivor group.

-This volunteer was been designated as our main point of contact and spokesperson for agencies and external stakeholders seeking INJ20K input.
-This position helps guide our team strategically using the collective feedback from the team, and when necessary, the valuable feedback solicited from the members within our Private Community Hub group.
+This volunteer was designated as our main point of contact and spokesperson for agencies and external stakeholders seeking INJ20K input.
+This position helps guide the team strategically using the collective feedback from the team, and when necessary, the valuable feedback solicited from the members within our Private Community Hub group.
 It is hoped that this method can ensure as many points of view are taken into consideration when our group is asked for program content and policy advice.
 They would also be responsible for developing and maintaining any strategic operational documents that may be required to function as a viable and safe resource for MST survivors and provides guidance to other teams members when necessary should INJ20K seek a not-for-profit organization status.

 This role is currently filled by the Co-Founder, Sam Samplonius.